kitisakphengthar13-stack/SAM3-AutoAnnotator/README.md

 - Users must request access to SAM3 weights/checkpoints separately.
 - Users must provide the local SAM3 model path with `--model`.
 - Folder input is currently non-recursive.
+- Prediction visualization images are for visual inspection only.
 - Auto annotations should be reviewed before being used as final training labels.
 - Output quality depends on the SAM3 model, prompt quality, image quality, and confidence threshold.
+- The confidence threshold is forwarded to Ultralytics SAM3 inference through `--conf`.
+- FP16 behavior depends on the device and backend.
+Use `--no-half` if FP16 is not supported in your environment.
 - This tool currently exports CSV outputs.
 YOLO dataset export may be added in a future version.

 ## License and Attribution